Skip to content

 Expected response:

-If you have an existing PostgreSQL instance, run just the Hub API:
+If you have an existing PostgreSQL instance, run migrations first:

 Terminal window